jennifer-michael/csci3202/Assignment5/README.md

 Results for an epsilon value of .5:
+(looks much prettier if you read in the raw format!!!)

 Please give me a world to navigate!
 Please type 'World1MDP.txt': World1MDP.txt Please give me a value of epsilon: .5